-Performance medicine aims to optimise function to reach higher levels of well-being and performance.
+Sports and exercise medicine aims to optimise function to reach higher levels of well-being and performance.
 It aims to increase the human body’s ability to resist, postpone or prevent disease and/or injury, and maximise human performance in terms of adaptive capacity, endurance and physical fitness.
-Performance medicine measures the capacity and interaction of the body’s functional systems over time and modifies exposure to environmental factors in such a way that an individual’s health is optimised by operating at the “sweet spot” where both performance and longevity are maximimised.
+It measures the capacity and interaction of the body’s functional systems over time and modifies exposure to environmental factors in such a way that an individual’s health is optimised by operating at the “sweet spot” where both performance and longevity are maximimised.
 This is achieved through an increased adaptive capacity, which is the human body’s ability to turn stressors into growth opportunities.